MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-load-balancer/includes/7-create-health-probes.md

 - A **TCP probe** relies on establishing a successful TCP session to a defined probe port.
 If the specified listener on the virtual machine exists, the probe succeeds.
 If the connection is refused, the probe fails.

-- To configure a probe, specify values for the following settings:
+- To configure a probe, you specify values for the following settings:
    - **Port**: Back-end port
    - **URI**: URI for requesting the health status from the backend
    - **Interval**: Amount of time between probe attempts (default is 15 seconds)